Lean on Me (film): Reception

+Critical response

-On review aggregator website Rotten Tomatoes, the film has a rating of 68%, based on 19 reviews, with an average rating of 5.8/10.
-On CinemaScore, audiences gave the film a rare grade of "A+" on an A+ to F scale.
+On review aggregator website Rotten Tomatoes, the film has a rating of 71%, based on 21 reviews, with an average rating of 5.8/10.
+On Metacritic the film has an average score of 58 out of 100 based on 13 reviews, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film a rare grade of "A+" on an A+ to F scale.